hoppersroppers/technicalsecurity/SecureYourselfNow/1-Passwords.md

 # Passwords

-<iframe allowfullscreen class="fr-draggable" height="360" src="https://www.youtube.com/embed/VbcyLjblM_k?wmode=opaque" width="640"></iframe>
+# <iframe allowfullscreen height="360" src="https://www.youtube.com/embed/VbcyLjblM_k?wmode=opaque" width="640"></iframe>

 # HaveIBeenPwned

-As a fun fact, you are orders of magnitude more likely to have your password stolen in a data breach than by a bad guy sniffing your traffic or breaking into your computer.
+You probably know this already, you are orders of magnitude more likely to have your password stolen in a data breach than by a bad guy sniffing your traffic or breaking into your computer.
 As mentioned before, when people get hacked on the internet, they are incidental victims much more often than targeted.
 When a site is breached and the emails and passwords leak themselves onto the net, the next thing that happens is called password stuffing, where scripts will attempt to login to 1000s of sites using all of those email and password combos.
 If it works, you just lost your account.
 This means that reusing a password, no matter how "strong" it is, is only as secure as the least secure site that you use that password on.
 If they get breached, your password is out there on the internet, and if you used the same password for your email, you might be about to have a very bad day.

 So before we tackle the problem of password reuse, it's time for you to check if any of your accounts have been found in a publicly available